Pre-Calabi-Yau structures and moduli of representations: Shifted symplectic and Poisson structures on moduli spaces of representations

-One can show this isomorphism by explicitly checking generators and relations of both sides, as in \cite{VdB08b}, or by a series of adjunctions that show that both sides (co)represent the same functor on the category of commutative DG categories under $\cA_V$.
-In fact, by endowing the bimodule $M$ with an extra weight grading $1$, the above isomorphism completely characterizes the van den Bergh functor: the DG module $M_V^{\ab}$ is simply the weight graded $1$ component of $\bigl( \, T_{\cA}(M) \, \bigr)_V$.
+One can show this isomorphism by explicitly checking generators and relations of both sides using Lemma \ref{linearization_pres_lemma}, or by a series of adjunctions that show that both sides (co)represent the same functor on the category of commutative dg algebras under $\cA_V$.
+In fact, by endowing the bimodule $M$ with an extra weight grading $1$, the above isomorphism completely characterizes the linearization functor: the dg module $M_V^{\ab}$ is simply the weight graded $1$ component of $\bigl( \, T_{\cA}(M) \, \bigr)_V$.

-We remark that this isomorphism respects the unit map for the representation functor and for the van den Bergh functors.
-Namely, take the universal representation \eqref{univ_rep2} for the DG category $T_{\cA}(M)$.
-Combining with the isomorphism \eqref{vdB_sym_alg} gives a DG functor
+We remark that this isomorphism respects the unit map for the representation functor and for the linearization functor.
+Namely, take the universal representation \eqref{univ_rep2} for the dg category $T_{\cA}(M)$.
+Combining with the isomorphism \eqref{vdB_sym_alg} gives a dg functor

-This DG functor respects the weight gradings on both sides.
-Focusing on weight $1$ component, one obtains a map $M \ra \Endcom(V) \otimes M_V^{\ab}$.
-A direct investigation shows that this is precisely the unit map \eqref{vdB_unit_map} for the van den Bergh functor.
-Thus, the isomorphism \eqref{vdB_sym_alg} characterizes both the van den Bergh functor as well as the unit map of it.
+This dg functor respects the weight gradings on both sides.
+Restricting to weight $1$ components, one obtains a map $M \ra \Endcom(V) \otimes M_V^{\ab}$.
+It is easy to see that it coincides with the unit map \eqref{vdB_unit_map} for the linearization functor.
+Thus, the isomorphism \eqref{vdB_sym_alg} characterizes both the linearization functor as well as the unit map of it.
 More importantly, it means that, for $\xi \in M(x,y)$, the meaning of the notation $\xi_{ij} \in M_V^{\ab}$ is unambiguous.